|Yugoslavia at the World Youth Cup, 1987.|

 LB: Robert Jarni

 He played for Red Star Belgrade and was part of their European Cup victory in 1991.
 He also played in Spain for Real Valladolid in Spain's La Liga and Denizlispor in Turkey's Super Lig.
+He represented both Yugoslavia and Republic of Macedonia in international matches.
+He played in the first ever official match of Macedonia, played on 13 October 1993, against Slovenia.

 DM: Srečko Katanec